Updated: July 26, 2023

 Matosinhos

 Matosinhos is a Portuguese city located northwest of Porto and is renowned for its blend of new and old architecture and its strong links to the ocean through its fishing community.
 You’ll find that the city has very close links to the ocean, with lovely beaches to explore and excellent seafood.
-In the next few years, expect Matosinhos to increase in popularity as more and more expats take note of this stunning part of the country, making it a city with high investment potential in the future.
+In the next few years, expect Matosinhos Portugal real estate to increase in popularity as more and more expats take note of this stunning part of the country, making it a city with high investment potential in the future.

 How to Buy a Property in Portugal